The April Sherman Series follows a young girl growing up in a small town, fundamentalist Christian family.

 I’m going to try something new.

-Instead of writing a full-length novel and having nothing to share during the years it takes to complete it, I’m going to write and post one segment at a time.
-It will therefore be a short story series, each a “slice of life” snapshot, following the misadventures and discombobulation of April Sherman – a young girl being raised in a small town, fundamentalist Christian family in Canada.
+Instead of writing a full-length novel and having nothing to share during the years it takes to complete it, I’m going to write and post one scene at a time.
+It will therefore be a short story series, each a “slice of life” snapshot, following the misadventures and discombobulation of April Sherman: a young girl being raised in a small town, fundamentalist Christian family in Canada.

 Each story will be one scene, though not necessarily in order, as April’s larger “coming of age” story unfolds.
 Each installment can be read as a stand-alone or as a series, your choice.
 My hope is to eventually have enough episodes for a novel.

 Please be sure to follow me on Twitter or Facebook to receive notifications of each new piece.
 Enjoy! 🙂

 - What’s Hell?

 “I wished to tell the truth, for truth always conveys its own moral to those who are able to receive it.”

 ~ Anne Brontë

 *Please note: This is a work of fiction.
 Names, characters, businesses, places, events and incidents are either the products of the author’s imagination or used in a fictitious manner.
 Any resemblance to actual persons, living or dead, or actual events is purely coincidental.